thenittygritty/linkpost-bookmarklet/README.md

 Copy the linkpost.min.js script into `assets/js/bookmarklet` in your local Kirby installation.

 ### 5. Configure Your Bookmarklet
+Configure your bookmarklet in three simple steps:

-Set the author shortname [on line 19](https://github.com/thenittygritty/linkpost-bookmarklet/blob/master/assets/js/bookmarklet/bookmarklet.js#L19).
+* Set the author shortname [on line 19](https://github.com/thenittygritty/linkpost-bookmarklet/blob/master/assets/js/bookmarklet/bookmarklet.js#L19).

-Set your local domain name [on line 21](https://github.com/thenittygritty/linkpost-bookmarklet/blob/master/assets/js/bookmarklet/bookmarklet.js#L21).
+* Set your local domain name [on line 21](https://github.com/thenittygritty/linkpost-bookmarklet/blob/master/assets/js/bookmarklet/bookmarklet.js#L21).

-Set the path to your linkpost.js script [on line 23](https://github.com/thenittygritty/linkpost-bookmarklet/blob/master/assets/js/bookmarklet/bookmarklet.js#L21).
+* Set the path to your linkpost.js script [on line 23](https://github.com/thenittygritty/linkpost-bookmarklet/blob/master/assets/js/bookmarklet/bookmarklet.js#L21).

 ### 6. Minify Your Bookmarklet
 Run `npm install` and then `grunt` to get a fresh minified version of your configured bookmarklet.